Contact Us |

 Also, you may not register to vote if you are currently:

 Motor Voter registration is offered when you renew or apply for your driver's license.
 Registrations conducted via driver's license department and/or mail are not guaranteed.
-You have an individual responsibility to confirm your registration prior to election day, do so by calling 912-790-1520 or 1-888-265-1115 or by visiting My Voter Page.
+You have an individual responsibility to confirm your registration prior to election day, and may do so by calling 912-790-1520 or 1-888-265-1115 or by visiting My Voter Page.

 Where to Vote?